chinchin96/SublimeText-Merge-Windows/README.md

 }
 ```

-Don't forget to add a "`,`" if it's not the last item in your list of bindings.
+Don't forget to add a trailing "`,`" if it's not the last item in your list of bindings.
 Feel free to change the binding as needed.

 ## Acknowledgements
 Actually, **huge** credit goes to two folks frmo the Sublime Text Forum this enhancement: **@FichteFoll** for the orignal recommendation and **@valerij** for improving it to maintain tab names of unsaved file.

 ## Donations
+Hey— so this is my first:

+1. Sublime Plugin
-Hey—this is my first (1) Sublime Plugin (2) Github Project.
+2. Github Project.

 How's about some encouragement?
 But of course, only if you feel like it: paypal.me/chinchin96

 ## Questions
 Contact me at chinchin96(at)(google)(mail)dot(com)